 - food not being kept hot enough after cooking

 Also, the personal hygiene of food handlers and preparers may be poor.
 Any infection or bacteria they have may pass to consumers on the food they have handled.

-Sometimes you take all the precautions but are still struck down with Bali Belly, while others eat and drink whatever they like and don’t suffer any effects.
-It can be the luck of the draw.
-Unfortunately, one attack of Bali Belly doesn’t make you immune for your next trip.
-We recommend taking the following precautions:
+Sometimes you take all the precautions to avoid Bali Belly but are still struck down with it, while others eat and drink whatever they like and don’t suffer any effects.
+Many of the risks come from consuming water.
+To avoid Bali Belly take these steps:

 - Order drinks without ice if you are unsure if tap water was used